LeetLLM

 Embedding applications often use cosine similarity: a value near 1 means two vectors point in similar directions.
 That measurement is useful only if the space behaves sensibly.

-This tiny example has a large shared horizontal component.
-Raw cosine says the two states are almost identical; subtracting their shared mean reveals that their informative vertical components oppose one another.
+The two states share a large horizontal component.
+Raw cosine says they're almost identical; subtracting their shared mean reveals that their informative vertical components oppose one another.

 11-diagnose-shared-direction.py